 University can be a stressful time, and it’s important to realise that you aren’t alone!
 There are several groups you might like to get involved with so your time in Australia goes smoothly.

-Check out Mate in Oz, an independent organisation run by former international students, who can help you with problems related to university, accommodation, and all things international students may face.
+Check out Mate in Oz, an independent organisation run by former international students, who can help you with problems related to university, student accommodation, and all things international students may face.
 They’ve been in your shoes before and they’re completely independent, so you can talk to them with confidence!

 Each university also has plenty of student societies and clubs that you can join, some centred around sport, courses, and language.
 Some clubs are just based on a common interest.
 There’s certainly something for you!